 A Complicated Form Of Communication

-Cat experts and veterinarians believe that the purr is used as a healing technique for many cats.
+Cat experts and veterinarians believe that many cats use purr as a healing technique.

 The Characteristics Of A Cat Are Multi-faceted

-Cats are full of surprises, and many of their unique characteristics are multi-faceted.
-The purr is the perfect example of communicating happiness, contentment, and stress, and pain.
+The purr is the perfect example of communicating happiness, contentment, stress, and pain.

 Understanding The Behavior Of Cats